 STARCHY AKA FLOURY

-The most common example of starchy potato are russets aka Idaho potatoes.
+The most common example of starchy potatoes are russets, A.K.A.
+Idaho potatoes.

 As you may have guessed by their name, they’re higher in starch and lower in moisture than waxy potatoes.
-They have matte-skinned and fall apart when boiled.
+They are matte-skinned and fall apart when boiled.

 Starchy potatoes are ideal for adding creaminess to puréed soups or providing the airy, whipped texture to a mash.
 They are also good for roasting and frying.